joelouthan/theologic.us/content/posts/prayers/2020-10-11-am_prayers.md

 On holiness: **2 Timothy 2:21 Therefore, if anyone cleanses himself from what is dishonorable, he will be a vessel for honorable use, set apart as holy, useful to the master of the house, ready for every good work.**

 Lord, as you draw me closer, please Lord please stop making everything about me.
 Please beat it out of me that i somehow think i am God’s gift to women.
 I still see lust on my heart and I still want to look at every woman not my wife.
 World is telling me lies.
 But you have gave me eyes for my wife over anyone else.
 One day you will remove the foolish, prideful, lustful instincts and thoughts in thinking every woman is after me.
 I am a fool and a sinner.
 Every day I will repent.
 Discipline your son as you see fit but make me more like your Son.
 Do not let your Spirit depart from me.
 Amen.

+Lord, I see your work.
+I see you are beating this out of me.
+Quicker and quicker as the days go on.
+FINISH YOUR WORK IN ME!
+DRAW ME CLOSE!
+DO NOT LET ME STRAY EVER AGAIN!
+I know what is like to be close and then to wonder.
+The hell is too much.
+Just a single day in your courts is better than any place on earth.

+But you were not satisfied with me in your courts.
+You brought me face to face, in your presence and at your right hand forever.

+Amen

 On prophesying: **Lord, let me preach your gospel, die, and then be forgotten**